uBizzy/koseven/system/guide/ko7/tutorials/library-koseven.md

 	}
 ~~~

-**NB:** Due to the way KO7's routing  works, if the request matches no routes it will fail to instantiate an object, and `Request::$current` and `Request::$initial` will not be available.
+**NB:** Due to the way Koseven's routing  works, if the request matches no routes it will fail to instantiate an object, and `Request::$current` and `Request::$initial` will not be available.

 ## Integration

-Now that we're set up, we can add KO7 into our application using a single include, and then we're good to go.
+Now that we're set up, we can add Koseven into our application using a single include, and then we're good to go.

 ### File: `demo.php`